Charles Ingram

-Charles William Ingram (born 6 August 1963) is an English novelist and former British Army major who gained notoriety for his appearance on the ITV television game show Who Wants to Be a Millionaire?.
-In episodes recorded in September 2001, Ingram correctly answered fifteen questions to win the show's maximum prize of £1 million, becoming the third recorded contestant to ever do so.
-However, he was denied the winnings due to suspicion of cheating.
+Charles William Ingram (born 6 August 1963) is a British fraudster and a former major in the British Army who gained fame for his appearance on the ITV television game show Who Wants to Be a Millionaire?
+Across two episodes recorded in September 2001, Ingram correctly answered fifteen questions to win the show's maximum prize of £1 million, becoming the third recorded contestant ever to do so; however, he was denied the winnings due to suspicion of cheating.

 Following a lengthy trial at Southwark Crown Court, Ingram was convicted on a single count of procuring the execution of a valuable security by deception.
 He was subsequently convicted of an unrelated offence involving insurance fraud in 2003 and ordered to resign his commission as a major by the Army Board.

 Early life

-Charles Ingram was born on 6 August 1963 in Shardlow, Derbyshire, the son of retired RAF wing commander John Ingram and his wife, theatre set designer Susan Ingram.
+Charles William Ingram was born on 6 August 1963 in Shardlow, Derbyshire, the son of John Ingram, a retired Royal Air Force (RAF) Wing Commander, and his wife, Susan, a theatre set designer.
 His father's Wellington bomber, operating with 103 Squadron from RAF Elsham Wolds, had been shot down in late September 1941; he was taken as a prisoner of war while two of his crew were killed.

-Ingram's parents divorced when he was young and he spent most of his education years boarding privately at Oswestry School in Oswestry, Shropshire.
+Ingram's parents divorced when he was young, and he spent most of his education years boarding privately at Oswestry School in Oswestry, Shropshire.
 There he was a member of the Combined Cadet Force and completed the Duke of Edinburgh Silver Award.
 He went on to obtain a BSc in civil engineering from Kingston University.

 Military career

-In 1987, Ingram trained for the British Army at Sandhurst and was commissioned as an officer in the Royal Engineers.
+In 1987, Ingram trained for the British Army at the Royal Military Academy Sandhurst and was commissioned as an officer in the Royal Engineers.
 He was promoted to the rank of captain in 1990 and major in 1995.
 In 1999, Ingram was sent to Banja Luka in Bosnia for six months on United Nations peacekeeping duties.
 He graduated from Cranfield University with a master's degree in corporate management in August 2000.
 He was ordered by the Army Board via letter to resign his commission on 20 August 2003 and to give up his rank of major.
-It is widely disputed whether or not he was dishonourably discharged.
+Whether he was dishonourably discharged remains unclear.